 As for smaller items, like toys or clothing, at least some of those can travel back and forth between your homes.
 You may want to do some basic division of your children’s clothing or toys when there are many, so that there are a few things available in each home to start with.
 Over time, it’s reasonable that those items will naturally find the homes they belong in.

-This can be a tricky part of your divorce, but it is possible to divide your children’s assets and to help them have a comfortable environment in both homes.
+This can be a tricky part of your divorce, but it is possible to divide your children’s belongings and to help them have a comfortable environment in both homes.